How Does the Rainfall Behave in Bolivia? A Full Overview

 • Red Lagoon

-The Altiplanic West of Bolivia gets an annual rainfall of about 491mm.
-It gets an average of 440mm from September to March and 51mm from April to August, being from December to February the most rainy months of the year.
+The Altiplanic West of Bolivia receives an average annual rainfall of about 491mm.
+It receives an average of 440mm from September to March and 51mm from April to August, with December to February being the rainiest months of the year.

-The main Bolivian cities and tourist places located in this region are:
+The main Bolivian cities and tourist destinations located in this region are:

 • Cochabamba